makrai/notes/demszky-23-llm-psycho.md

   * yes: LLM output increases access to these tools for non-technical users and
-  * powerful applications, such as coaching tools for teachers, therapists and peers 65,66,67 or for students who are writing self-persuasion essays as part of ‘wise’ psychological interventions 68,69,70,71.
-At the same time, it
+  * powerful applications, such as coaching tools for teachers, therapists and peers 65,66,67 or for students who are writing self-persuasion essays as part of ‘wise’ psychological interventions 68,69,70,71
   * difficult to interpret the processes by which LLMs reach their responses 45,72,73.
 This is a problem because
   * psychologists typically care about mechanisms.
 It is usually not enough to